-JPMWM provides brokerage services and investment advisory services to clients in a number of ways, depending on their individual circumstances and how they prefer to engage with us.
-This includes working with a dedicated advisor located in a J.P.
-Morgan Wealth Management office or online.
+JPMWM provides brokerage services and investment advisory services to retail clients in a number of ways, depending on their individual circumstances and how they prefer to engage with us.
+This includes working with a J.P.
+Morgan Private Client Advisor (PCA) located in a Chase branch or other branch location, online or with a team of remote Financial Advisors with either J.P.
+Morgan Investments Direct (JPMID) or J.P.
+Morgan Personal Advisors (JPMPA).

-Generally, to open an account you must have a valid residential U.S. address, a Social Security or taxpayer identification number, and be a U.S. citizen or resident alien.
+To open an account, you must have a valid U.S. residential address, a Social Security or taxpayer identification number and be a U.S. resident or resident alien.
 In most states, a trust, corporation, non-profit or government entity can also open an account.
-Some account types may not be available to all clients.
-We may also offer limited services to non-resident alien clients; please contact your advisor for additional information.
+Some account types may not be available for all clients.